Pitfalls on the Path to Digital Transformation: 3 Common Challenges

 To succeed over time requires an ongoing, strategic investment in the people, processes, and technology needed to deliver better digital experiences to customers and employees alike.
 Research firm IDC predicts that by 2020, 30 percent of the global 2000 will have allocated at least 10 percent of revenue to fuel their digital strategies.
 An updated statistic reveals that 65% of global GDP is expected to be digitized by 2022.

 If you’re among them, this article is for you.
-While the need for digital transformation may be obvious, the pitfalls you’ll encounter along the way may not be.
-So let’s jump in.
+While the need for digital transformation may be obvious, the pitfalls and challenges you’ll encounter along the way may not be.
+So, let’s jump into the three most common digital transformation pitfalls and challenges.

 1. Talent gap